Caloundra, Sunshine Coast

 6 RAAus Instructor Rating

 You do not have to pay in advance.
-You can simply pay by credit card or cash, for the hours you have flown, after your flight.
-Alternatively you can deposit a lump sum and start an account.
+You can simply pay by credit card for the hours you have flown, after your flight.

 On the day of your first flight, you should arrive 15 mins before your scheduled time and let the person at reception know you are here and that you need to complete your temporary RAA membership (to cover your insurance for your first 3 lessons).
 If you haven’t already had an orientation, ask our receptionist to show you where the kitchen and toilets are located.
 Then you can grab a chair and place your bag in one of the pigeonholes where it will be safe during your flight.
 Your instructor will greet you, ask you whether you have watched our first video lesson, give you some ground training, then take you out to the tarmac and show you how to pre-flight and fuel the plane before your first lesson.

-After your 60 minute flight, you will sit with the instructor while they make notes about the lesson on your flight record sheet and make recommendations for your next lesson, and answer any questions you may have.
+After your 60 minute flight, you will sit with the instructor while they give feedback, answer any questions you may have and make notes about the lesson on your flight record sheet .
 You can write up your flight in your Pilot Log Book.
 If you start on our $990 Introductory Package you will receive a FREE log book and cap before your 4th flight.
-You can then pay for your flight at reception and book your next flight.
+You can then pay for your flight and book your next flight if you have not already booked a regular slot in advance (recommended).

 If you are still unsure about learning to fly with us, why not book in for a FREE 15 min chat with an instructor to help you determine if becoming a pilot is right for you, and to answer any questions you have.
 You can book your obligation-free appointment by clicking here or call us on 07 5341 8125.